samuelkala/PollyWebApp/README.md

 ## Comments on the Save Branch
 The save branch is a snapshot of the project before the last modifications made to it.
 In particular in the project hosted in this branch there is the possibility to change voices and settings for each slide (e.g. for slide 1 i can choose voice Jenny from Azure and for slide 2 voice Brian from Aws).
 In this version there is also a play button in the UI.
 The idea was to make the user able to test the voices and the settings before the subsequent production of the final lesson, but the functionality has not been implemented.
-Another difference is that the files are organized in a different way (less clear) and have appropriate names.
+Another difference is that the files are organized in a different way (less clear) and don't have appropriate names.
 Cookies are also missing.
 So in conclusion the advice is to look at this version of the project only if you are interested in the feature "change settings for each slide".